Shinobi Undercover

 Shinobi Undercover (しのびごと, Shinobigoto) is a Japanese manga series written by Ippon Takegushi and illustrated by Santa Mitarashi.
-It began serialization in Shueisha's Weekly Shōnen Jump magazine in September 2024, with its chapters collected in five volumes as of November 2025.
+It began serialization in Shueisha's Weekly Shōnen Jump magazine in September 2024, with its chapters collected in nine volumes as of September 2026.

 Plot

-Yodaka is an extremely skilled shinobi who suffers from severe social anxiety disorder.
-He is assigned to protect clumsy high school student, Aoi Mukai, who is being targeted by fugitive shinobi.
+Yodaka is an extremely skilled shinobi who suffers from severe social anxiety.
+He is assigned to protect a clumsy high school student, Aoi Mukai, who is being targeted by fugitive shinobi.

 Yodaka must work to protect Aoi and overcome his poor social skills in order to give her the best high school student life.